-Fiat money originated from China in the 11th century, mainly in the Yuan, Tang, Song, and Ming dynasties.
-In Tang Dynasty (618-907), there was a high demand for metallic currency that exceeded the supply of the precious metals.
+Fiat money originated from China in the 10th century, mainly in the Yuan, Tang, Song, and Ming dynasties.
+In the Tang Dynasty (618-907), there was a high demand for metallic currency that exceeded the supply of the precious metals.
 The people were familiar with the use of credit notes, and they readily accepted pieces of paper or paper drafts.
-At the time, the dead were buried with a coin to pay for their passage in the next world.
-The shortage of coins forced people to change from coins to notes.
-During the Song Dynasty (960-1276), there was a booming business in the Tchetchuan region that led to the shortage of copper money.
+A shortage of coins forced people to change from coins to notes.
+During the Song Dynasty (960-1276), there was a booming business in the Tchetchuan region that led to a shortage of copper money.
 Traders started issuing private notes covered by a monetary reserve, and this was considered to be the first legal tender.
 Paper money became the only legal tender in the Yuan Dynasty (1276-1367), and issuing of notes was conferred to the Ministry of Finance during the Ming Dynasty (1368-1644).

 The West started using paper money in the 18th century.
-American colonies, France and the Continental Congress started issuing bills of credit that were used to make payments.
-The provincial governments issued notes that the holders would use to pay tax to the authorities.
+American colonies, France, and the Continental Congress started issuing bills of credit that were used to make payments.
+The provincial governments issued notes that the holders would use to pay taxes to the authorities.
 The issuing of too many bills of credit generated some controversy due to the dangers of inflation.
-In some regions like New England and Carolinas, the bills depreciated drastically, and there was a hike in commodity prices as the bills lost value.
-During wars, countries would turn to fiat currencies to preserve the value of precious metals such as gold and silver.
+In some regions such as New England and the Carolinas, the bills depreciated drastically and there was a hike in commodity prices as the bills lost value.
+During wars, countries turn to fiat currencies to preserve the value of precious metals such as gold and silver.
 For example, the Federal Government of the United States turned to a form of fiat currency referred to as “Greenbacks” during the American Civil War.
 The government halted the convertibility of its paper money to gold or silver during this war.

 In the early 20th century, the government and banks had promised to allow the conversion of notes and coins into their nominal commodity on demand.
 However, the high cost of the American Civil War and the need to rebuild the economy forced the government to cancel the redemption.
-The conversation of paper money into gold was later allowed, and the Bretton Woods agreement fixed the value of one troy ounce of gold to 35 United States Dollars.
-However, in 1971, the then United States President, Richard Nixon, introduced a series of economic measures including canceling the direct convertibility of dollars into gold due to the declining gold reserves.
-Since then, most countries adopted fiat monies that are exchangeable between major currencies.
+The Bretton Woods agreement fixed the value of one troy ounce of gold to 35 United States Dollars.
+However, in 1971, United States President, Richard Nixon, introduced a series of economic measures including canceling the direct convertibility of dollars into gold due to declining gold reserves.
+Since then, most countries have adopted fiat monies that are exchangeable between major currencies.

 How Does Fiat Money Work

 Fiat currency is not supported by any physical commodity, but by the faith of its holders and virtue of a government declaration.
 Paper money acts as a storage medium for purchasing power and an alternative to the barter system.
 It allows people to buy products and services as they need without having to trade product for product, as was the case with barter trade.
-People use the money to enable trade and develop society, as they progress towards the future.
 Due to its ability to store purchasing power, people can make plans with ease and create specialized economic activities.
-For example, a business dealing with mobile phone assembly can buy new equipment, hire and pay employees and expand into other regions.
+For example, a business dealing with mobile phone assembly can buy new equipment, hire and pay employees, and expand into other regions.

 Advantages and Disadvantages of Fiat Currency